 Lunchtime is by far the most dangerous time of day for many plants during very hot weather.
 There are several things you can do to prepare your garden for a heatwave and alleviate the pressure on your plants:

 - Mulch: mulching is one of the most effective ways to prevent moisture loss from around the root area.
 Make sure the mulch layer is at least a couple of inches deep;

 - Use a shade cloth: if you're worried about young plants or soft fruit, putting up a shade cloth might be a temporary solution.
 You will need a structure to mount it onto, such as a frame or pergola;

 - Row covers: if you're planning a kitchen garden, these are very useful for protecting tender growth and the soil.
 You'll need hoop supports and shade netting to build your row covers.

 Those with container gardens will know how difficult it can be to keep the soil moist, particularly in terracotta pots.
 One way to prepare your garden for a heatwave is to add vermiculite to your soil mix.
 It is a great way to increase water retention in the soil, preventing the water from evaporating too quickly.
-Vermiculite also improves the absorption of nutrients and fertilisers, making your container plants healthier and therefore more resilient during a heatwave.
+Vermiculite (which can also be bought on Amazon) also improves the absorption of nutrients and fertilizers, making your container plants healthier and therefore more resilient during a heatwave.

 7. Order a water butt now